-The actuarial assumptions used in the June 30, 2020, valuation were based on the results of an actuarial experience study for the four-year period from July 1, 2016 through June 30, 2020, except the change in the discount rate, which was based on VRS Board action as of July 1, 2019.
+The actuarial assumptions used in the June 30, 2021, valuation were based on the results of an actuarial experience study for the four-year period from July 1, 2016 through June 30, 2020, except the change in the discount rate, which was based on VRS Board action as of July 1, 2019.
 Changes to the actuarial assumptions as a result of the experience study and VRS Board action are as follows:

-Mortality Rates (Pre- retirement, post- retirement healthy, and disabled) Updated to PUB2010 public sector mortality tables.
-For future mortality improvements, replace load with a modified Mortality Improvement Scale MP-2020 Retirement Rates Adjusted rates to better fit experience for Plan 1; set separate rates based on experience for Plan 2 Hybrid; changed final retirement age from 75 to 80 for all
+Mortality Rates (Pre- Updated to PUB2010 public sector mortality tables.
+For retirement, post- future mortality improvements, replace load with a retirement healthy, modified Mortality Improvement Scale MP-2020 and disabled) Retirement Rates Adjusted rates to better fit experience for Plan 1; set separate rates based on experience for Plan 2 Hybrid; changed final retirement age from 75 to 80 for all

-Withdrawal Rates Adjusted rates to better fit experience at each year age and service through 9 years of service Disability Rates Adjusted rates to better match experience Salary Scale No change
+Withdrawal Rates Adjusted rates to better fit experience at each year age and

+service through 9 years of service

+Disability Rates No change

+Salary Scale No change